EMERGENCY ACTION PLAN (EAP)

 Alertus Beacons and computer desktop pop-up notifications flash and sound to capture the attention of building occupants at a distance, and display a custom message from University Dispatch about the nature of the emergency and the appropriate response.

 All buildings are equipped with an alarm system to alert occupants of the detection of fire and/or smoke.
 There are also unique alarm systems in some buildings that will alert employees and occupants of a hazardous situation.

 All special alarms: Doors are key card controlled.

 Personnel alarms in chambers 007B, 007D, 013B, 013D, 039C, 039C1, 039C2.

 III.
 Emergency Preparedness

-Drills: Each building and department should designate a method to ensure that all building occupants are accounted for in case of an emergency.
-This should include rehearsing evacuation methods to both inside and outside emergency assembly locations.
+Drills: Each building and department should designate a method to practice evacuation procedures to ensure that all building occupants are accounted for in case of an emergency.
+This should include rehearsing evacuation methods for both inside and outside emergency assembly locations.